QiGuan1920/scD2P/README.md

 - `adata.obs['perturbation']`: perturbation label for each cell.
 - `adata.var_names`: gene symbols or gene identifiers.

-For replicate-level pathway reproducibility analysis, the following columns are also used:
+For replicate-level reproducibility analysis, the following columns are also used:

 - `adata.obs['cell_line']`
 - `adata.obs['replicate']`